tomhendra/courses/15-fem-professional/7-full-stack-for-front-end-engineers-v2/README.md

 We enter a domain name into the browser, this initiates a connection to a nameserver which looks up the associated IP address, the nameserver returns the IP address which passes off to a node, then another node, then another... and eventually hits the server, the server passes off to a web server like Nginx, and then it passes to an application server like Express.js.

 There are faster ways to do what we have done, but for learning purposes going step-by-step is best.

+## 5. Bash Basics

+### 5.1.
+Standard Streams & Redirection

+_Standard streams_ are a standard for almost all Unix applications.

+- standard output
+  - `stdout`
+- standard input
+  - `stdin`
+- standard error
+  - `stderr`

+There is something called the POSIX standards (Portable Operating System Interface) where a group of people decided that if we are writing a Unix application, there should be a standard way that inputs go in, outputs go out and how errors are handled.
+This makes programs really readable.

+On any Unix program that we are running, we can pipe the input, the output and errors to a standard place, and we know for a fact that they will all be handled because they all share a common API.

+What we do with these inputs, outputs and errors is something called _redirection_.

+- `|`: read from stdout
+- `>`: write stdout to file
+- `>>`: append stdout to file
+- `<`: read from stdin
+- `2>`: read from stderr

+Much of the time we will be piping output to log files, and the canonical place we keep them is `/var/log`.
+All of the logs for all services will generally be kept here.

+One problem of writing to a stdout file is that it will blow away anything that was already in the file.
+To append we use `>>`.

+### 5.2.
+Finding Files & Directories

+On a Linux system we don't have Spotlight Search.
+There are two ways that we can generally find things.

+1. Search file _names_: `find`
+2. Search file _contents_: `grep`

+We use grep often when piping output to find specific lines in that output.

+- `find` has the syntax of the directory we are looking in, options we are trying to look then the specific file we are looking for.
+- `find /bar -name foo.txt`

+Some useful options are:

+- `-name`
+- `-type`
+- `-empty`
+- `-executable`
+- `-writable`

+Searching for log files:

+- Find all log files in /var/log: `find /var/log/nginx -type f -name "*.log"`
+- Find all directories with the name ‘log’: `find / -type d -name log`